progress4apple/progress.rocks/_drafts/use-the-1-3-5-rule-with-apple-reminders.md

 * For how long are you avoiding to work on the to-do?
 * _Insert your personal criteria here ..._

 Of course the answers to these questions change over time.
-So you should revise your todos regularly.
+So you should revise your reminders regularly.

 To sum up: We **use priorities together with the ability to set a date and time for the reminder** to end up with a **daily plan in the Scheduled list of Apple Reminders**.